clarin-eric/linkchecker/README.md

 1. **url_context**: Joins url-table n-n to the context table, so that each URL might appear in different contexts.
 Moreover the table contains the last time when the link was ingested and and a boolean flag which indicates if the join is still active.
 Only URLs which have at least one active join are considered to be checked!
 1. **client** The table is basically used to identify the link source

-*crawler.flux* defines our topology.
-It defines all the spouts, bolts and streams.
+The creation script is available in the [linkchecker-persictence API](https://github.com/clarin-eric/linkchecker-persistence/blob/main/src/main/resources/schema.sql) project.

+*linkchecker.flux* defines the components(spouts, bolts and streams) if our topology and loads the configuration file *linkchecker-conf.yaml*.
 1. `eu.clarin.linkchecker.spout.LPASpout` uses the [linkchecker-persistence API](https://github.com/clarin-eric/linkchecker-persistence) to fill up a buffer with URLs to check.
 1. `com.digitalpebble.stormcrawler.bolt.URLPartitionerBolt` partitions the URLs by a configured criteria
 1. `eu.clarin.linkchecker.bolt.MetricsFetcherBolt` fetches the urls.
 It sends redirects back to URLPartitionerBolt and sends the rest onwards down the stream to StatusUpdaterBolt.
 Modification of  `com.digitalpebble.stormcrawler.bolt.FetcherBolt`
-1. `eu.clarin.linkchecker.bolt.StatusUpdaterBolt` persists the results in the status table of the database via [https://github.com/clarin-eric/linkchecker-persistence).
+1. `eu.clarin.linkchecker.bolt.StatusUpdaterBolt` persists the results in the status table of the database via the [linkchecker-persistence API](https://github.com/clarin-eric/linkchecker-persistence).
 1. `eu.clarin.linkchecker.bolt.SimpleStackBolt` persists the latest checking results into a Java Object file for use in curation-web